Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock sampling for proposed updates

 The corresponding bound-acceptance event is then,

 Similar to the first-rejection event case, these events form a probability distribution of size $N-X'$.
+By recursively sampling these distributions and the corresponding relative probability, one can efficently sample the target distribution $\mathcal{C}(X)$.

-As demonstrated in Fig.~\ref{fig:event-based} (c), the recursive sampling scheme on a tree structure is one way to understand the event-based sampling scheme.
-Starting at the first level, one generates a bound-rejection event at factor $X_1$ according to the \textit{configuration-independent} distribution $\tilde{\mathcal{F}}_{0}\left(X_1\right)$ and performs the rejection test with probability $p_{X_1,\mathrm{rel}}$.
+As demonstrated in Fig.~\ref{fig:clock} (b), the recursive clock sampling scheme can be viewed as a sampling process on a tree structure.
+Starting at the first level, one generates a bound-rejection event at factor $X_1$ according to the \textit{configuration-independent} distribution $\tilde{\mathcal{C}}_{0}\left(X_1\right)$ and performs the rejection test with probability $p_{X_1,\mathrm{rel}}$.
 If factor $X_1$ does not truly reject the update, one goes to the next level and generates the next bound-rejection event relative to $X_1$.
 This process is recursively performed, generating a series of bound-rejection events at factor $\{X_1, X_2, X_3, \cdots\}$, and until the first actual rejection occurs at specific $X_{\mathrm{rej}}$ or the update is accepted by all $P_j$.
-The bound rejection does not change the actual rejection probability at each factor; therefore, this sampling scheme yields the same probability distribution for the first-rejection event $\mathcal{F}(X)$.
-At each level, the energy evaluation is performed only once, making the computation complexity $\mathcal{C}$ the average number of levels during the sampling process.
-We define the bound consensus probability $P_B = \prod (1-\hat{h}_j)$ as in Ref.\cite{PhysRevE.99.010105}, and the complexity scales as $\mathcal{C} \sim {\cal O} (\ln P_B / \ln P_{\mathrm{fac}})$.
-If the bound consensus probability $P_B$ scales with $N$ as $P_\mathrm{fac}$, the event-based sampling scheme has a computational complexity of ${\cal O}$(1).
-Moreover, $\tilde{\mathcal{F}}_{X'}\left(X\right)$ is configuration-independent distribution at each level, and several techniques exist to sample it efficiently.
-Consequently, the event-based sampling scheme substantially reduces the computational complexity of long-range interactions.
+The bound rejection does not change the actual rejection probability at each factor; therefore, this sampling scheme yields the same probability distribution for the first-rejection event $\mathcal{C}(X)$.
+At each level, the energy evaluation is performed only once, making the computation complexity $C$ the average number of levels during the sampling process.
+We define the bound consensus probability $P_B = \prod (1-\hat{h}_j)$ as in Ref.\cite{PhysRevE.99.010105}, and the complexity scales as $C \sim {\cal O} (\ln P_B / \ln P_{\mathrm{fac}})$.
+If the bound consensus probability $P_B$ scales with $N$ as $P_\mathrm{fac}$, the clock sampling scheme has a computational complexity of ${\cal O}$(1).
+Moreover, $\tilde{\mathcal{C}}_{X'}\left(X\right)$ is configuration-independent distribution at each level, and several techniques exist to sample it efficiently.
+Consequently, the clock sampling scheme substantially reduces the computational complexity of long-range interactions.